gamesbook/pyprototypr/docs/terminology.rst

    *pointy*
--  **start** - can be any secondary compass direction; for example, it is used to show in which corner of a ``RectangularLayout`` that shapes should first placed when creating a track.
+-  **start** - can be any secondary compass direction; for example, it is used to show in which corner of a ``RectangularLayout`` that shapes should first placed when creating a track

 Styling-orientated Terms
 ========================

--  **dotted** - allows a line to be broken into a series of dots of fixed size (3 points in length; with a gap of 3 points between each)
+-  **dotted** - allows a line to be broken into a series of dots of length equal to the width of the line being drawn (with gaps between each dot of that same length)
--  **dashed** - allows a line to be broken into a series of short lines of specific lengths, separated by spaces of specific lengths; there can any number of these length/space pairs in a list.
+-  **dashed** - allows a line to be broken into a series of short lines of specific lengths, separated by spaces of specific lengths; there can any number of these length/space pairs in a list

 Display-orientated Terms
 ========================